 By combining force of numbers with organized aggression, ants have become the greatest insect killers on Earth – even of their own kind.

-Invasive Argentine ants (these are the little black ants we in LA often see in our bathrooms and around the kitchen sink – they come in for water) form large supercolonies in California.
-These colonies stretch for hundreds of miles and include millions of nests.
+Invasive Argentine ants (these are the little black ants we in LA often see in our bathrooms and around the kitchen sink – they come in for water) form large supercolonies in the American Southwest that stretch for hundreds of miles and include millions of nests.
 These particular ants are so successful, they have managed to spread to every continent except Antarctica.
 Interestingly, researchers have found that ants from different nests of the same colony rarely show aggression toward each other.
 In fact, Argentines from different parts of the world have been introduced to each other and welcomed in as one of the colony.
 The largest supercolony in southern California extends some 600 miles and borders three smaller colonies.
 These are one of the most invasive, pervasive ant species on earth -- moving in on other ants' territories and either wiping them out or out-competing with them for resources until the native colonies die off.

 The earliest evidence suggests ants started using agriculture as early as 70 million years ago in the early Tertiary period, millions of years before humans were even around.
 Even more amazing, these ants use sophisticated horticultural techniques to enhance their crop yields.
 They secrete chemicals with antibiotic properties to inhibit mold growth and devised fertilization protocols using manure.
 Leafcutter Ants grow mushrooms to feed their colony, a notoriously difficult thing to grow... requiring an enormously sophisticated system of vents and tunnels to control the humidity and temperature.